johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-18-docusaurus-improve-core-web-vitals-fetchpriority/index.md

 ## Adding `fetchpriority="high"` to the LCP with a custom plugin

 The next thing to do was to write a small Rehype plugin to add `fetchpriority="high"` to the LCP.
-I did this by creating a new Rehype plugin called `image-fetchpriority-rehype-plugin.js`:
+I did this by creating a new JavaScript file called `image-fetchpriority-rehype-plugin.js`:

 ```js
 // @ts-check